StochSS/stochss-compute/README.md

 ```
 - If you are unfamiliar with python virtual environments, read this [documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) first.
 - Note that you will have to activate your venv every time you run stochSS-compute, as well as for your dask scheduler and each of its workers.
-- The following will set up the `dask-scheduler`, a `dask-worker`, the backend api server, and launch an example `jupyter` notebook.
+- The following will set up the `dask-scheduler`, one `dask-worker`, the backend api server, and launch an example `jupyter` notebook.
 - Each of these must be run in separate terminal windows in the main `stochss-compute` directory.
 - Just copy and paste!
 ```